Akshit21/Embedded_Interface_Design_Project/RPI_COMM_PROTOCOLS/README.md

 1. Created a GUI using Qt designer 5 and converted to .py file (puic5 QTproject.ui -o main.py)
 2. Created a google sheet to use as database to store the sensor values
 3. Created a MQTT topic to transfer the values to AWS in json format
+4. Created call back mechanism to send the data back after payload from corresponding protocols

 ### Amazon Web Service:
 1. Created a java script file to accept the messages from MQTT